lyoko90210/Task-Board/README.md

 - JavaScript
 - bootstrap
 - jqueryui
--
+- day.js

 ## Feedback and Contributions

-I'm continuously working to improve the Task Board application.
-If you have any feedback, suggestions, or would like to contribute to the project, please feel free to [contact me](lyoko1629@gmail.com or @ https://linktr.ee/Lyoko90210 ) or submit a pull request.
+I'm continuously working to improve the my projects including my Task Board application.
+If you have any feedback, suggestions, or would like to contribute to the project, please feel free to Contact me ( lyoko1629@gmail.com or @ https://linktr.ee/Lyoko90210 )